inspec/inspec-aws/docs/resources/aws_elasticache_replication_group.md

 #### Parameters

-The ElastiCache replication group ID must be provided.
+The ElastiCache replication group ID is required.

 ##### replication\_group\_id _(required)_

 The ID of the ElastiCache replication group:

- - contains between 1 and 50 alphanumeric characters or hyphens,
+ - must contain between 1 and 50 alphanumeric characters or hyphens
- - should start with a letter,
+ - should start with a letter
- - cannot end with a hyphen or contain two consecutive hyphens.
+ - cannot end with a hyphen or contain two consecutive hyphens

 It can be passed either as a string or as a `replication_group_id: 'value'` key-value entry in a hash.